 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Sure, not every bride-to-be is drawn to supersize diamonds, but whether three or more carats is goals or you prefer a daintier approach, cost is always a factor when choosing your engagement ring.
 Not the most romantic part of your engagement story but a practical aspect that most couples face.
-Luckily, the market is filled with gorgeous engagement rings that cost $2,000 or less, whether you choose a smaller diamond, diamond slice, gemstone, antique ring, or cluster ring.
+Luckily, the market is filled with gorgeous engagement rings under $2,000, whether you choose a smaller diamond, diamond slice, gemstone, antique ring, or cluster ring.